BuoyantIO/service-mesh-academy/eliminate-cross-zone-traffic-hazl/README.md

 **In this demonstration, we're going to do the following:**

-- Deploy a `k3d` Kubernetes cluster
+- Deploy two `k3d` Kubernetes clusters
+  - One for HAZL
+  - One for Topology Aware Routing
 - Deploy **Buoyant Enterprise for Linkerd** with **HAZL** disabled on the cluster
-- Deploy the **Colorwheel** application to the cluster, to generate multi-zonal traffic
+- Deploy the **Colorwheel** application to the clusters, to generate multi-zonal traffic
   - Monitor traffic from the **Colorwheel** application, with **HAZL** disabled
 - Enable **High Availability Zonal Load Balancing (HAZL)**
   - Monitor traffic from the **Colorwheel** application, with **HAZL** enabled